Graduate Student Housing

 Q: How do you apply for housing?

-A: Please submit the completed application to firstname.lastname@example.org.
-You may also submit it in person to the Office of Residence Life, BCC 96.
-Graduate Student Housing Application.
-If you are applying for only summer housing please complete the following online form: Summer Housing 2013.
+A: Please submit the completed online application by clicking on Graduate Student Housing Application.
+If you are applying for only summer housing, please complete Summer Housing 2014.

 Q: When can graduate students move in?